Student Centers Policies

 9.3 Digital Signage

 9.3.4 Other campus departments may request to post a sign by submitting it in the same format to the email address above.
-Please note that priority is given to student organizations and DOS departments.
+Please note that priority is given to student organizations and SA departments.
 Signs from other departments will be accepted as space on the queue allows.

 10.1 Event Parking